RightToPrivacy/ssh-onion/README.md

 (originally created to remotely help friends by shell - but can be used to automate ssh onion creation for anyone)

+The next usernew script is for adding a trusted sudo user (audit etc/if you use it)

+To use this, edit the username variable value and run with:

+    sudo bash usernew

 BLOG: https://www.buymeacoffee.com/politictech/posts
 mirror: https://politictech.wordpress.com